fiznool/mobile-backbone-boilerplate/readme.md

 ####Libraries####

-This project includes Zepto, Backbone, Underscore, RequireJS + text plugin, Almond.js, Modernizr and Energize.
+This project includes Zepto, Backbone, Lodash, RequireJS + text plugin, Almond.js, Modernizr and FastClick.

 The latter two are included as normal in `index.html`.
 The rest are loaded in when needed with RequireJS.

-Those libraries which do not support AMD loading (currently Zepto, Underscore and Backbone) are loaded using the RequireJS `shim` configuration.
+Those libraries which do not support AMD loading (currently Zepto and Backbone) are loaded using the RequireJS `shim` configuration.
 This allows them to be requested as normal, converting them into forms that can be `require()`d.

 The `shim` directive is new to RequireJS 2.0, and replaces the old method of [bootstrapping libs](http://fiznool.com/post/18436104594/bootstrapping-your-libs-with-requirejs).